uf-reef-avl/multilauncher/README.md

 -Argument requirements are grouped together based on robot type.

--The top part of the ArgumentWindow lists the different types of robots listed in the MainWindow and contains a spinbox
+-The top part of the ArgumentWindow lists the different types of robots and contains a spinbox that controls how many
-    that controls how many arguments are required for each robot type.
+    arguments are required for each robot type.

 -The bottom part of the ArgumentWindow displays the listed robots grouped together as a series of trees each containing
     a single type, the robots that are of that type, and the required number of arguments for each robot of that type.